akihiro-inui/MusicGenreClassifiaction/README.md

 <img src="assets/PreP.png?raw=true" alt="Pre-Processing" width="700">
 </p>

-First, the input signal is sent to a high pass filter.
-The pre-emphasis increases the relative energy of the high-frequency spectrum [2].
-The importance of pre-emphasis is often noted in speech processing, especially if the extracted features are MFCC, and 0.97 is usually chosen as the pre-emphasis coefficient [2].
-The pre-emphasis compensates for the high-frequency formants which were suppressed during the sound production by instruments or the human voice.
-In this system, pre-emphasis was optionally selected and applied to the input signal.

-Second, the emphasised input audio signal is segmented into analysis windows of 46ms length with an overlap of half size of an analysis window.
+The input audio signal is segmented into analysis windows of 46ms length with an overlap of half size of an analysis window.
 The number of samples in an analysis window is usually the equal power of two to facilitate the use of FFT.
 For the system, 2048 samples are framed for an analysis window.

-Finally, the framed signals are inputted into a matrix and the silence removal is applied to each analysis frame.
-As the silence in the audio signal can affect the FFT computation in the reproduction of the system produced by Chang et al. [3] and Sturm [4], an appropriate silence removal method was considered.
-For each analysis frame, the number of non-zero samples are counted and compared to the number of zeros.
-The silence removal only validates frames which have non-zero samples that are more than the half of an analysis window (1024).
-Hence, frames containing zeros more than 1024 samples are invalidated.

 ## Feature Extraction
 <p align="center">